Getting Things Done® (GTD®) Resources

 watch video ]

-LinkedIn Learning: Getting Things Done with David Allen — If you’re a Lynda.com subscriber, you have access to a course with David Allen himself.
-During the course, he’ll walk you through the five-step GTD process and will share advice for keeping on top of your work, rather than being buried by it.
+LinkedIn Learning: Getting Things Done with David Allen — If you’re a LinkedIn Learning subscriber (or have access to this service through your local library), you have access to a course with David Allen himself.
+During the course, he’ll walk you through the five-step GTD process and share advice for keeping up with your work rather than being buried by it.

 [ course ]